Frequently Asked Questions

 The theory test starts with a series of multiple choice questions after which you can take a short break of up to three minutes before talking the second element – Hazard Perception.

-This section is intended to test your ability to recognize developing hazards on the road.
+This section is intended to test your ability to recognise developing hazards on the road.
 Following an on-screen tutorial, preparing you for the test, a series of 14 short video clips are shown.
 The videos, using real road situations, are filmed as if you were the driver.
 Each clip lasts for about one minute and the DSA have around 200 film clips available, from which the computer will randomly select 14 for your test.

 You are given just one chance to respond to the hazard perception videos, the same as you were actually on the road.
 The test is marked on a points system.
 Within the 14 clips, there will be ‘scorable hazards’ which are the developing hazards that you need to spot in order to score points.
 As soon as you spot one, click on your mouse button (left or right) to record the fact that you have spotted it.
 A flag will appear at the bottom of the screen to show that you have clicked the mouse.